-In every organization, Petty Cash Book in accounting is maintained a large number of small payments such as conveyance, cartage, postage, telegrams and other expenses (collectively recorded under miscellaneous expenses) are made.
+Petty cash book in accounting – In every organization a Petty Cash Book is maintained by many small payments such as conveyance, cartage, postage, telegrams, and other expenses (collectively recorded under miscellaneous expenses) are made.
 These are generally repetitive in nature.
 If all these payments are handled by the cashier and are recorded in the main cash book, the procedure is found to be very cumbersome.
-The cashier may be overburdened and the cash book may become very bulky.
+The cashier may be overburdened, and the cash book may become very bulky.

-To avoid this, large organisations normally appoint one more cashier (petty cashier) and maintain a separate cash book to record these transactions.
-Such a cash book maintained by the petty cashier is called a petty cash book.
+To avoid this, large organizations normally appoint one more cashier (petty cashier) and maintain a separate cash book to record these transactions.
+Such a cash book maintained by the petty cashier is called a petty cash book in accounting.

 The petty cashier works on the Imprest system.
 Under this system, a definite sum, say Rs.
 2,000 is given to the petty cashier at the start of a particular period.
 This amount is called the imprest amount.
 The petty cashier goes on making all small payments out of this imprest amount and when he has spent the substantial portion of the imprest amount say Rs.1,780, he gets reimbursement of the quantity spent from the top cashier.

-Payment side (credit) besides the first another amount column.
+In the Petty Cash Book in Accounting payment side (credit) besides the first amount column.
 Each of the numbers columns is allotted for items of specific payments, which are commonest.
 The last amount column is designated as ‘Miscellaneous’ followed by a ‘Remarks’ column.
 In the miscellaneous column, those payments are recorded that a separate column doesn’t exist.
 In the ‘Remarks’ the character of payment is recorded.
-At the top of the amount, all amount of columns are calculated.
+At the top of the amount, all amount columns are calculated.
 The total amount column l shows the entire amount spent and to be reimbursed.
 On the receipt (debit) side, there’s just one amount column.
-Columns for the date, voucher number and particulars are common for both receipts and payments.
+Columns for the date, voucher number, and particulars are common for both receipts and payments.

 Advantages of Maintaining Petty Cash Book

-- Saving of Time and efforts of the chief cashier: The chief cashier is not required to deal with petty disbursements.
+The chief cashier is not required to deal with petty disbursements.
 He can concentrate on cash transactions involving a large amount of cash.
-It saves time and labour and helps the chief cashier to discharge his duties more effectively
+It saves time and labor and helps the chief cashier to discharge his duties more effectively.